istio/istio.io/content/en/docs/ops/configuration/traffic-management/manage-mesh-certificates/index.md

 ### Self-signed CA

-To control the type of signature algorithm used by istiod you must specify `CITADEL_SELF_SIGNED_CA_CERT_ALGORITHM` to be either `RSA` (the default, does not have to be set) or `ECC`.
+To specify the signature algorithm for istiod, you need to set the `CITADEL_SELF_SIGNED_CA_CERT_ALGORITHM` to be either `RSA` (the default, does not have to be set) or `ECC`.